 Who Should Attend

 Learners of all abilities may enroll – from those heading to college or work to those who will need ongoing support throughout life.
-Our classes take into account diverse strengths and needs.
+To best serve the diverse needs of each participant, classes are divided into levels.
+Learn more.

 Classes are suited for people who: